Financial Aid & Scholarships

 A number of one year, out−of−state, tuition−waiver scholastic scholarships are offered each year to incoming students who have been admitted to the program and to students already enrolled in the program who have demonstrated exceptional academic performance.
 The awards are based on the overall performance of the student.
 Depending upon the student’s academic performance, after entering the program, the tuition waiver scholarship may be extended past the first year.

-To see a full directory of scholarships available through both the department and the Whitacre College of Engineering, please visit the Whitacre College of Engineering Scholarship Directory.
-From there, you will be able to see all of the scholarships available and more information on how to apply for them.
-If you would like to apply for all scholarships available from the university, please visit the Student Financial Aid Office’s website to learn more.
+To see how to apply for college scholarships, visit the Whitacre College of Engineering scholarship page.
+If you would like to apply for all scholarships available from the university, please visit the Financial Aid Office’s website to learn more.